 Linked Service: This is a link to data store.
 If we want to get data from ADLS Gen2 account at that point of time we will create a linked service.
 Similarly, onto a destination if we wanna connect onto a table in Azure Synapse we create another linked service for another resource /another instance.

-Datasets: We will have 2 datasets, source data set and destination dataset
+Datasets: We will have 2 datasets, source data set and destination dataset.
+This represents data.

 Integration runtime: underlying compute infrastructure that's required for taking our data, transforming our data, and loading it onto a destination data store.
 This is known as the integration runtime.
 Here the underlying compute infrastructure is managed for us by ADF only .
 Compute power we choose depends on datasets size.
 More file size more compute power is required.